geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 ---------------------

-Start geoserver and log in.Under Config --> WCS -> CoveragePlugins you should see
+Start GeoServer and log in.Under Config --> WCS -> CoveragePlugins you should see

 .. image:: snapshot1.png